oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category.md

 #### get_subresource

-Retrieve the record of the organization a specific category belongs to.
+Retrieve a record of the organization a specific category belongs to.

 #### get_relationship